Dalry Parish Church, St John's Town of Dalry

 Church Overview

-Completed in 1831 to a design by William McCandlish to replace a ruinous building of 1771; probably the third church to occupy the site.
-Early records are scarce, but a dilapidated church, existed in 1427.
-T-plan church with a square tower and Gothic flourishes: pinnacles at the corners and gables.
-The porch was created in 1976.
-Traditional interior, plainly furnished.
-Pulpit with carved wooden canopy.
-Galleries on three sides.
-Chamber organ.
-The church stands near the Water of Ken with wide views of the Rhinns of Kells.
-Avenue of lime trees.
-Interesting old kirkyard with the Gordon Aisle, 1546, burial place of the Gordons of Lochinvar, memorial stone of Covenanter Alexander Gordon and several interesting 18th century headstones.
+There is a delightful avenue of lime trees outside and the church stands near the Water of Ken, with wide views of the Rhinns of Kells.
+Interesting old kirkyard with the Gordon Aisle, dating to 1546, thee burial place of the Gordons of Lochinvar.
+There is also a memorial stone of Covenanter Alexander Gordon and several interesting 18th century headstones.
 Robert Burns fashioned his poem ‘Tam o’ Shanter’ on a local tale.

 Services